Vyral/base-template/_posts/2019-04-12-james-hern-shares-his-secrets-to-success-in-a-shifting-market.md

 19:50- How to get in touch with James if you or someone you know needs real estate assistance in Kansas City.

 Thanks so much to James for sharing his valuable time and this valuable information with me.
 If you have any questions for me or have any real estate needs that I can assist with, don’t hesitate to reach out and give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>